 2.5 nautical miles long, 200 metres wide.
-Maximum draft 11.6 metres subject to agreement. check re fairway bouy
+Maximum draft 11.1 metres subject to agreement.

-PrimePort has a number of fixed CTV cameras overlooking the port.
-A link will be provided once these are live.
+PrimePort has a number of fixed CTV cameras overlooking the Port.

 No. 1 Extension Wharf